ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 we should discuss.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/mortality.py
-   :lines: 38, 50-55
+   :start-after: # docs-start: setup
+   :end-before: # docs-end: setup

-The first two lines are simply adding some useful attributes: the mortality-specific configuration and the mortality randomness stream (which is used to answer the question "which simulants died at this time step?").
+The first line simply adds a useful attribute: the mortality randomness stream (which is used to answer the question "which simulants died at this time step?").

-The main feature of note is the introduction of the :class:`values system <vivarium.framework.values.interface.ValuesInterface>`.
+The next bit is the main feature of note: the introduction of the :class:`values system <vivarium.framework.values.interface.ValuesInterface>`.
 The values system provides a way of distributing the computation of a value over multiple components.
 This can be a bit difficult to grasp,